gielzak/compose-tracing-notes/README.md

 # Manual capture

-Capturing a trace without Android Studio
+Capturing a trace without Android Studio.
+Note: the same constraints (e.g. API >= 30) apply as in the DAC instructions.

 ## Example app